margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Imagine a world where all 7.2 billion people's hearts light up inside.
 Imagine a world where all 7.2 billion people love one another.
 Imagine a world where all 7.2 people quickly forgive.
+Imagine a world where all the colors exude the light and shine their true colors.
 The World would resound with light and sound.
 --All the coordinates, every localized place, people look up to the same Sun from different perspectives.
 For 365 days a year, the Sun lights up the Earth like the love that lights up our hearts.